Virginia Guaranteed Admission Agreements

 If you transferred to another institution after leaving your GAA community college you are ineligible for GAA admission.
 We will be happy to consider you for regular transfer admission.

-YES.
-You are ineligible for GAA admission if you have been academically or non-academically suspended or dismissed from a college or university or have been convicted of a felony.
+Yes.
+You are ineligible for GAA admission if you have been academically or non-academically suspended or dismissed from a college or university.
 Mason will consider on a case-by-case basis these applications for regular transfer admission.
 NOTE: The University honors academic actions from other institutions and does not enroll students who are actively suspended or dismissed.

 If offered GAA admission, you are assured that you will transfer as a junior and will be awarded at least 60 transfer credits.
 You will also receive a waiver of lower-level general education requirements at Mason.
 All new transfers receive a course-by-course transfer credit evaluation.
 However, GAA students receive prioritized evaluations.